NikhilSuthar/Scala-Spark-Mail/README.md

-* Import method in Scala Object or Class
+* Import method in Spark Scala Object or Class
 * Initialize Email Object as below

    `val msg = "Spark Job failed" //you can initialize msg as exception of failure`